We do what we can to stop people from committing tax crime and make sure everyone pays their share of tax. This includes:

 While most people do the right thing, we're dedicated to dealing with those that have purposely avoided paying their fair share of tax, including prosecuting them when we need to.

-You can read media articles outlining Inland Revenue's successful prosecutions on the IRD News website.
+You can read media articles about our successful prosecutions.